Deterministic evolution of gauge fields through a singularity: Proof of continuation under a one-dimensional ansatz

-For instance, consider the angular variable of the polar coordinates of the $(x^1,x^2)$ plane.
-If a Kasner epoch were to extend to the singularity, this variable would settle into a limiting value.
-However, each Taub transition makes it change again.
+As demonstrated in previous works, specifically \cite{ThroughTheBigBang} and \cite{Mercati_2019}, in an empty Bianchi-IX universe (\textit{i.e.}, in the absence of scalar or electromagnetic fields), the system undergoes an infinite number of Taub transitions.
+This chaotic behavior prevents certain degrees of freedom from converging to well-defined values at the singularity.
+For instance, let us consider the angular variable associated with the polar coordinates of the $(x^1,x^2)$ plane.
+If a Kasner epoch were to extend all the way to the singularity, this variable would eventually settle into a limiting value.
+However, each Taub transition makes this value change.
 If we were to plot its value against proper time, near the singularity it would resemble something similar to the function $\sin (1/x)$ as $x \to 0$, exhibiting an essential singularity.
-Consequently, it is impossible to determine the specific value this variable takes at the Big Bang.
-This prevent any attempt to continue these solutions thought it \cite{Mercati_2019,FlavioSDbook}.
+Consequently, it is impossible to determine the specific value that this variable takes at the big bang.
+This prevents any attempt to continue these solutions through it \cite{Mercati_2019,FlavioSDbook}.

-If we introduce a scalar field, we can induce a state of \textit{quiescence}, meaning that the chaotic behavior stops after a finite number of Taub bounces, and the solution settles onto a last Kasner epoch lasting all the way to the Big Bang.
-However, the additional term in the potential \eqref{1DPotential} could, in principle, change the conditions for quiescence.
-This is not the case for potential terms that are polynomial in the metric components $q_1$, $q_2$, $q_3$, as the one we have under the one-dimensional \textit{ansatz}.
-This is easily proven by considering the following scenario: let us assume that we begin during a Kasner epoch.
-The solution takes the following form:
+If we introduce a scalar field, we can induce a state of \textit{quiescence} \cite{ThroughTheBigBang,Mercati_2019}, meaning that the chaotic behavior stops after a finite number of Taub bounces, and the solution settles into a last Kasner epoch lasting all the way to the big bang.
+However, the additional electromagnetic term in the potential \eqref{1DPotential} could, in principle, change the conditions for quiescence.
+We now prove that this is not the case not only for an Einstein--Maxwell-Klein--Gordon system under the one-dimensional \textit{ansatz}, but also in full generality for systems that exhibit potential terms that are polynomial in the metric components $q_1$, $q_2$, $q_3$, as is the case under our one-dimensional \textit{ansatz}.
+This is proven by considering the following scenario: let us temporarily remove the scalar field and assume that we begin within a Kasner epoch.
+Under these conditions, the Hamiltonian, expressed in terms of the scale and shape momenta $k_0,k_1,k_2$ introduced in \cref{Sec5}, takes a simple quadratic form: